mrdja026/hello-world-agent/Readme.md

 - Aligns results with task-specific relevance beyond pure cosine distance.

 Keep k small (e.g., 50→5) to stay cheap and snappy.

+### TODO
+- [ ] The structured vs unstructured data is a pain
+- [ ] Structured data (json, rows) should have some semantic meaning in them, so combining the data with like Fuel Vendor with {Name} that is a company type {CompanyType} ect can be better with reranking or even plain cosine similarity
+- [ ] Test thhat